aitor1717/fin_dash/README.md

 (e.g. `docs/data-personal`) so it doesn't overwrite the demo data.
 Then point `docs/app.js`'s `DATA_PATH` constant at that `output_dir`'s `dashboard.json` and rebuild.
-Add your feed and output paths to `.gitignore` if they contain real trade data -- only fully synthetic data belongs in a public fork of this repo.
+Add your feed and output paths to `.gitignore` if they contain real trade data.
+Only fully synthetic data belongs in a public fork of this repo.

-Running several books or scenarios side by side just means repeating this with a different config file and `output_dir` per scenario (own account size, weight, or feed) -- there's no dataset switcher in the UI, so comparing them means rebuilding and pointing `DATA_PATH` at one at a time.
+Running several books or scenarios side by side just means repeating this with a different config file and `output_dir` per scenario (own account size, weight, or feed); there's no dataset switcher in the UI, so comparing them means rebuilding and pointing `DATA_PATH` at one at a time.

 ## License